ccpk1/kidschores-ha/tests/TEST_SCENARIOS.md

 # KidsChores Test Scenarios

-This directory contains test data scenarios for the KidsChores integration, all based on **The Stârblüm Family** storyline.
+This directory contains test data scenarios for the KidsChores integration, all based on **The Stârblüm Family** theme.

 ## The Stârblüm Family